usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 ### 20.3.1 Concept

-Federal Register rules have a specific preamble structure that typically follows a regular pattern, usually ending with "words of issuance" (introduced in v2.0).
+Federal Register rules have a specific preamble structure that typically follows a regular pattern, usually ending with "words of issuance".

 ### 20.3.2 Usage